okryvyts/lifetimes-book/src/lifetime_subtyping.md

 `post_urls_from_blog 'post_urls > post_urls_from_blog 'blog_url`, so no extra region expansion is required and everything compiles just fine.

-Hope, this example was sufficient to show that lifetimes subtyping isn't a rocket science and is very straighforward to work with.
+Hope, this example was sufficient to show that lifetime subtyping is very straighforward to work with.
 The important thing to remember is when you define a signature you manually specify how many regions the compiler needs to infer and what relationships are between them.
-The relationships come from the "casts" you want to perform in your function body, and specifying them results in possible extra region expansions on the caller site.
-However, to have a full picture, we also need to learn about the lifetime variance.
+The relationships come from the "lifetime casts" you want to perform in your function body, and specifying them results in possible extra region expansions on the caller site, so you need to think ahead which regions can be shorter than others.
+If regions should be the same replace them with a single region.
+However, there is one more important thing to consider.
+To fully grasp lifetime mechanics we need to learn about lifetime variance.

 ## Chapter exercises